angular/angular/aio/content/guide/deprecations.md

 - Clone the resulting value so that it has a new identity.
 - Explicitly call [`ChangeDetectorRef.detectChanges()`](api/core/ChangeDetectorRef#detectchanges) to force the update.

+### Internet Explorer 11
+Support for IE 11 has been deprecated and will be dropped in a future version.
+Supporting outdated browsers like this increases bundle size, code complexity, and test load, and also requires time and effort that could be spent on improvements to the framework.
+For example, fixing issues can be more difficult, as a straightforward fix for modern browsers could break old ones that have quirks due to not receiving updates from vendors.

+Microsoft announced that its 365 apps and services no longer support Internet Explorer 11 (IE 11) from August 17, 2020.
+Additionally, Microsoft dropped support for IE 11 from Microsoft Teams web app in November 30, 2020.

+For more information, see [Microsoft 365 apps say farewell to Internet Explorer 11](https://techcommunity.microsoft.com/t5/microsoft-365-blog/microsoft-365-apps-say-farewell-to-internet-explorer-11-and/ba-p/1591666).

 {@a deprecated-cli-flags}
 ## Deprecated CLI APIs and Options